kumahq/kuma/docs/generated/resources/proxy_dataplane.md

         - `serviceAddress` (optional)

             Address of the service that requests will be forwarded to.
-            Defaults to 'networking.address', since Kuma DP should be deployed next to the service.
+            Defaults to 'inbound.address', since Kuma DP should be deployed next to the service.
 When `KUMA_DEFAULTS_ENABLE_LOCALHOST_INBOUND_CLUSTERS`
             is true defaults to `127.0.0.1`.